yellowbluesky/PixivforMuzei3/README.md

 # PixivforMuzei3
 Pixiv plugin for the new Muzei 3 API

-Inspired by https://github.com/dahlia/muzei-pixiv, aim is to improve functionality and add compatability with the new Muzei 3 API
+Inspired by https://github.com/dahlia/muzei-pixiv, aim is to  add compatability with the new Muzei 3 API while also improving functionality

 Uses official API endpoints of Pixiv.net